Arts Award at Bristol Museum & Art Gallery

 Caroline Barlow, teacher at Staverton Primary, said of the benefits of taking part in the Arts Award day:

 “We had an excellent day visiting the Bristol Museum and Art Gallery.
 My class of Year 4 children really enjoy art activities, in particular drawing, so I had been searching for a trip to encourage and develop their art skills.
-The children hadn’t visited an art gallery or art exhibition before, although, because we going, one of the boys visited the Leonardo drawings with his father the week before as they both enjoy art and his father wanted to see the drawings with him.
+The children hadn’t visited an art gallery or art exhibition before.

 The children loved the day, one said that it was ‘the best day of her life’; another has been inspired to do more drawing; several children were delighted by the colour wheel and one wants to go back to the museum with her family.
 I honestly believe that has made a lasting difference to the way the children look at art by other artists and approach their own projects.